Cyclin-dependent kinase 2: Cancer cell proliferation

 Although Cdk2 is mostly dispensable in the cell cycle of normally functioning cells, it is critical to the abnormal growth processes of cancer cells.
 The CCNE1 gene produces cyclin E, one of the two major protein binding partners of Cdk2.
 Overexpression of CCNE1 occurs in many tumor cells, causing the cells to become dependent on Cdk2 and cyclin E. Abnormal cyclin E activity is also observed in breast, lung, colorectal, gastric, and bone cancers, as well as in leukemia and lymphoma.
 Likewise, abnormal expression of cyclin A2 is associated with chromosomal instability and tumor proliferation, while inhibition leads to decreased tumor growth.
 Therefore, CDK2 and its cyclin binding partners represent possible therapeutic targets for new cancer therapeutics.
 Pre-clinical models have shown preliminary success in limiting tumor growth, and have also been observed to reduce side effects of current chemotherapy drugs.

 Identifying selective Cdk2 inhibitors is difficult due to the extreme similarity between the active sites of Cdk2 and other Cdks, especially Cdk1.
 Cdk1 is the only essential cyclin dependent kinase in the cell cycle, and inhibition could lead to unintended side effects.
 Most CDK2 inhibitor candidates target the ATP binding site and can be divided into two main subclasses: type I and type II.
 Type I inhibitors competitively target the ATP binding site in its active state.
 Type II inhibitors target CDK2 in its unbound state, either occupying the ATP binding site or hydrophobic pocket within the kinase.
 Type II inhibitors are believed to be more selective.
 Recently, the availability of new CDK crystal structures led to the identification of a potential allosteric binding site near the C-helix.
 Inhibitors of this allosteric site are classified as type III inhibitors.
 Another possible target is the T-loop of CDK2.
 When cyclin A binds to CDK2, the N-terminal lobe rotates to activate the ATP binding site and switch the position of the activation loop, called the T-loop.

 Inhibitors

 Interpretation of dynamic simulations and binding free energy studies unveiled that Ligand2 (Out of 17 in-house synthesized pyrrolone-fused benzosuberene (PBS) compounds) has a stable and equivalent free energy to Flavopiridol, SU9516, and CVT-313 inhibitors.
 Ligand2 scrutinized as a selective inhibitor of CDK2 without off-target binding (CDK1 and CDK9) based on ligand efficiency and binding affinity.

 Known CDK inhibitors are p21Cip1 (CDKN1A) and p27Kip1 (CDKN1B).

-Drugs that inhibit Cdk2 and arrest the cell cycle, such as GW8510 and the experimental cancer drug seliciclib, may reduce the sensitivity of the epithelium to many cell cycle-active antitumor agents and, therefore, represent a strategy for prevention of chemotherapy-induced alopecia.

 Rosmarinic acid methyl ester is a plant-derived Cdk2 inhibitor, which was shown to suppress proliferation of vascular smooth muscle cells and to reduce neointima formation in mouse restenosis model.